 STOP THE PAY, STOP THE PLAY

-The core needs tell us we're waiting in vain when we expect other people, things, and status to make us happy, and that we are the ones who must make our lives fulfilled through our own choices.
-Your core isn't satisfied by thinking or spectating but by directly participating in life's meaningful experiences.
+The core needs tell us we're waiting in vain when we expect other people, things, and status to make us happy, and that we are the ones who must make our lives better through our own choices.

 The need to feel effective is essential to self-worth, Learning a new skill is one of the best ways to activate competence.
 In one study, first-time whitewater canoeists felt a surge of competence as they handled new risks.